-- 1. International organisations and networks that engage with and are directly relevant to union members at the workplace and in their communities - 2.
+- 1. To rebuild the union movement from below.
+We welcome the possibilities and potential for new forms of international trade union organisation and solidarity utilising networks that engage with and are directly relevant to union members at the workplace and in their communities. - 2.
 National unions to invest substantially money and time in building the capacity of GUFs to be effective as an agency of countervailing power against global corporations and international finance institutions.
 GUFs to stimulate education, discussion and debate among their national affiliates about the future role of GUFs in building an international movement. - 3.
 To recognise and build upon recent international struggles and gains made by workers in transnational corporations, with substantial further investment in the creation of permanent and sustainable cross-border union organisation within TNCs, led by elected workplace representatives. - 4.
 National and international trade union organisations to prioritise a thorough reform of constitutions, structures and organising strategies to organise and represent the rapidly expanding numbers of informal, precarious and migrant workers in all parts of the world, both rural and urban. - 5.
-Thorough reform of all regional trade union organisations, especially in Europe, where we need to build a serious pan-European organising strategy, independent of EU finance and integrated into GUF/ITUC structures; recognising that European strategies and models of organisation continue to have considerable influence in other world regions. - 6.
-More integrated practical cooperation between GUFs in organising within TNCs, in overlapping sectors, and around key cross-sector issues, in addition to emergency solidarity work. - 7.
-To rebuild the union movement from below.
-To welcome the possibilities and potential for new forms of rank-and-file based international trade union organisation and solidarity utilising all forms of communications strategies, while recognising some of the inherent dangers.
+Thorough reform of all regional trade union organisations, independent of state influence and integrated into GUF/ITUC structures; recognition that the level of financial contribution from affiliates should not result in disproportionate influence, and that strategies and models of organisation from one region are not necessarily appropriate for other regions. - 6.
+More integrated practical cooperation between GUFs in organising within TNCs, in overlapping sectors, and around key cross-sector issues, in addition to emergency solidarity work.